edwin-niwaha/sponsorship_mis/README.md

 # Sponsorship & Donor Management Software (SDMS)

-Perpetual-SDMS is a simple yet powerfull tool, built with django which is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.
+SDMS is a simple yet powerfull tool, built with django which is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.

 ## Requirements
 Make sure you have python and Node js installed on your system: